jaimehrubiks/kodewolf/source/content/blog/organise-docker-projects.md

 author = "Alexis Tacnet"
 comments = true
 date = "2016-07-31T17:37:32Z"
-description = "I like when my projects are well organized, but with Docker it's not so easy" draft = false featured = false image = "images/docker.jpg" menu = "" share = true slug = "How to organize your docker project" tags = ["docker", "projects"] title = "How to organize your docker project"
+draft = false
+featured = false
+share = true
+tags = ["docker", "projects"]
+title = "How to organize your docker project"
 +++